-Rawsec is a French security Capture The Flag team.
+Rawsec was originally a French security CTF team but is now International because people from all around the world joined us.
 It was created in January 2016 by noraj.
-We frequently participate in both online and offline security Capture The Flag competitions, publish write-ups on CTF tasks.
+We frequently participate in both online and on site security Capture The Flag competitions, publish write-ups on CTF tasks.

 More details about what is a CTF.